LittleVigney/LittleVigney/README.md

 - 👋 Hi, I’m @LittleVigney
-- 👀 I’m interested in guitar and programing
+- 👀 I’m interested in guitar and algorithm.
-- 🌱 I’m currently learning Python and C#

 <!---